arthurpaulino/miraiml/CONTRIBUTING.md

 - Presenting a better way to do something with a `better code`
 - Giving tips for better project `management` practices

-I've highlighted the labels that should be used in each case.
-Please, do not use `reserved:*` labels.
+I've highlighted the labels that will be used in each case.

 ## Contributing with code

 Code contributions can only be made if there is an **open issue** related to the changes you want to make, where we have discussed and come to an agreement about them.
-Such issues will be tagged with the `reserved: approved` label.
-Comment on the issue saying that you will implement it and I will assign it to you.
+Such issues will be tagged with the `approved` label.
+Comment on the issue saying that you will work on it and I will assign it to you.

 Before you start coding, checkout to a new branch called `issue-<#issue>` (e.g.:
 `issue-42`).